clustermin/fastcron/src/content/blog/priority-level.md

 ## Cron job priority

 You can set cronjob priority at the section **Name, group, priority, and note** when adding/editing a cronjob.
-If a cronjob belongs to a group, it will inherit the group priority.
-If you move it to another group, its priority will be updated to the new group priority.
+When you move cronjob to a group, its priority will be set to the group priority, but you can change it on the form.

 ## Group priority

 You can set the group priority when adding/editing a group.
-Changing a group priority will update all its cronjobs to the same priority.
+Changing a group priority will only raise all its cronjobs to the same priority.

 ## Export priority